dwcoding101/Angular-Notes/forms/template-forms.md

 </div>
 ```

-and within tour component code
+and within our component code

 ```typescript
  defaultQuestion: string  = 'pet';